Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/tv_guided_bombs.md

 AGM-62 Walleye, enhancing its precision strike capabilities.

-The GBU-8, also known as the "HOBOS" (Homing Bomb System), its successor the GBU-15, and the AGM-62 I and II Walleye are both electro-optical, TV-guided glide bombs.
+The GBU-8, also known as the "HOBOS" (Homing Bomb System), its successor the GBU-15, and the AGM-62 I and II Walleye are electro-optical, TV-guided glide bombs.
 They are precision-guided munition equipped with a television camera in their nose.